-More than 90% of our students live off-campus, and the significant number of affordable apartments conveniently located to campus are likely responsible for this high number.
-For off-campus housing, typical monthly rent for a one-bedroom apartment can cost from $300-500, and a two bedroom apartment can rent for $500 - $900.
+For off-campus housing, typical monthly rent for a one-bedroom apartment can cost from $350-550, and a two bedroom apartment can rent for $550 - $900.
 As these low rental prices indicate, one of the best things about living Lexington is the low cost of living.
 While law school is a significant expense almost anywhere you go, at W&L, you can enjoy a high quality of life without spending a great deal of money.
 And if you are financing some portion of your legal education (as 90% of our students are), money saved in law school can have significant implications for your debt load after graduation.

 Where do our students live?
 A great many of our students live in and around downtown Lexington, no more than a 10 to 15 minute walk from the law school.
 Other students choose to live a few miles outside of town, in Rockbridge County, and there are a number of properties in the area with beautiful views of the Blue Ridge mountains and the Maury River.
 In addition to the housing options in the Lexington area, the town of Buena Vista is located just under 10 minutes from Lexington.
 Typically, rentals can be a little less expensive there.